spesmilo/electrumx/docs/HOWTO.rst

 + `plyvel <https://plyvel.readthedocs.io/en/latest/installation.html>`_ for LevelDB.

-  Included as part of a regular pip or ``setup.py`` installation of ElectrumX.
+  Included as part of a regular pip installation of ElectrumX.
 + `python-rocksdb <https://pypi.python.org/pypi/python-rocksdb>`_ for RocksDB

   ``pip3 install python-rocksdb`` or use the rocksdb extra install option to ElectrumX.